-As Liberation Day in the Netherlands is a day that marks the freedom in the Netherlands, it is widely celebrated.
-This is especially true when it is a public holiday, as most people are not at work so can celebrate it to the fullest.
+As Liberation Day in the Netherlands is a day that marks freedom in the Netherlands, it is widely celebrated.
+This is especially true when it is a public holiday, as most people get a day off work to enjoy the celebrations to the fullest.

-The events are usually opened by the Prime Minister, where he attends a different province every year (Friesland this year).
-A team of around 5 thousand runners then carry a flame to 200 municipalities all throughout the Netherlands.
-The events then begin – with free festivals happening in over 10 cities in the country.
+Liberation Day events are usually opened by the Prime Minister, who starts the festivities from a different province every year.
+A team of around 5000 runners carries a flame to 200 municipalities all throughout the Netherlands, which marks the official beginning of all events, with free festivals happening in over 14 cities in the country.

-What will you be attending and celebrating on Liberation Day in the Netherlands this year?
-Let us know in the comments!
+How will you be celebrating Liberation Day in the Netherlands this year?
+Tell us in the comments below!